jcornford/jcornford.github.io/_posts/2017-01-08-scalar by vector derivatives for least squares.md

 \end{bmatrix}
 $$

-In contrasts, for the right-hand side sum, each entry of $\beta$ instead is summing over the rows of $A$.
+In contrast, for the right-hand side sum, each entry of $\beta$ is summing over the rows of $A$.
 This is equivalent to transposing the matrix before taking the matrix vector product: